100 Mile Race Rules

 If a confirmed entry withdraws, then the first driver on the waiting list will immediately be confirmed as entry number 25, and his/her check will be cashed or credit card will be charged.

 It is the responsibility of the driver to inform Eagle Lake Sled Dog Committee immediately if he/she wishes to withdraw from the waiting list or the confirmed list.
-Entry fee is $150 US funds until November 15, then entry fee will go up to $185 after November 15, 2017.
-Any entrant who withdraws from the race before November 15, 2017 will receive a $125 refund.
+Entry fee is $150 US funds until November 15, then entry fee will go up to $185 after November 15, 2018.
+Any entrant who withdraws from the race before November 15, 2018 will receive a $125 refund.
 Make Checks payable to Eagle Lake Sled Dog Races.
 Make sure to write checks in US Funds.

 MAIL entries to: